Mini-XML 4.0 Programming Manual

 */

-return (0);
+return (true);

 }

-The function itself can return 0 on success or -1 if it is unable to decode the custom data or the data contains an error.
+The function itself can return true on success or false if it is unable to decode the custom data or the data contains an error.
 Custom data nodes contain a void pointer to the allocated custom data for the node and a pointer to a destructor function which will free the custom data when the node is deleted.
 In this example, we use the standard free function since everything is contained in a single calloc'd block.

 The save callback receives the node pointer and returns an allocated string containing the custom data value.
 The following save callback could be used for our ISO date/time type: